pielas/ror-sandbox/README.md

 * `clean_all.sh` - will do exactly what command above additionally will remove volumes with kibana cache.

 ### Using docker-compose manually
 If you want to have more control over how services are executed you can use script which will configure all env variables required by docker-compose, so it will be possible to execute docker-compose directly without using dedicated scripts.
-It's less convenient than using scripts because you have remember to execute prepare script after each change to `env_configuration` file, so it's possible that you will run app with old settings.
+It's less convenient than using scripts because you have to remember to execute prepare script after each change to `env_configuration` file, so it's possible that you will run app with old settings.

 Here's how to use it:
 1. Go to sandbox directory using `cd`